-A power of attorney for documents should include a specific document to be received by your attorney and an authority to be applied to.
+A power of attorney for documents should indicate a specific document to be received by your attorney and an authority to be applied to.

 A power of attorney for receipt of documents states the information on an attorney (full name and registered place of residence; passport details of an attorney and registration number of the taxpayer identification card (formerly called individual taxpayer number) may be additionally indicated); therefore, to notarise a power of attorney for receipt of documents, you need to provide a notary with such information.

 We recommend to notarise several copies of a power of attorney right after its original notarisation because an attorney may require them to exercise his/her powers.
-One copy of a power of attorney you must keep for yourself, whereas if you want to cancel this power of attorney, it would be easier for a notary to find it in the Register of powers of attorney and make a record on cancellation.
+One copy of the power of attorney you must keep for yourself, whereas if you want to cancel this power of attorney, it would be easier for a notary to find it in the Unified Register of Powers of Attorney and make a record on cancellation.

-According to a power of attorney, you may transfer your powers either to one or several persons who will act independently and regardless of each other.
+According to a power of attorney, you may transfer your powers either to one or several persons who will act individually and independently of each other.

-It is important to define the scope of powers that you are going to transfer to your attorney under a power of attorney for documents.
+It is important to define in advance the scope of powers that you are going to transfer to your attorney under a power of attorney for documents.